boobo94/boobo94.github.io/_posts/2021/06/2021-06-11-2way-ssl-authentication.md

 ## How works mutual authentication?

 Let's make an example request from server 2 to server 1

 ```curl
 curl --location --request POST 'https://server1-api.cmevo.com' \
 --header 'Content-Type: application/json' \
 --cert server2-crt.pem --key server2-key.pem
 ```

 For an extra layer of security, you can add as well a payload encryption, check <a href="https://whyboobo.com/devops/tutorials/asymmetric-encryption-with-nodejs/">Asymmetric encryption (Public-key cryptography) with Node.js</a>

 I have two resources that I used for myself at some point and I want to share with you

-1. <a href="https://grizzlybit.info/blog/how-to-generate-keys-for-mutual-tls-authentication" target="_blank">How to generate keys for Mutual TLS Authentication</a>
-2. <a href="https://www.matteomattei.com/client-and-server-ssl-mutual-authentication-with-nodejs/" target="_blank">Client and server SSL mutual authentication with NodeJs</a>
+1. <a href="https://www.matteomattei.com/client-and-server-ssl-mutual-authentication-with-nodejs/" target="_blank">Client and server SSL mutual authentication with NodeJs</a>

 Additional